Metropolitan Borough of Barnsley: Towns, wards and villages

 There are several settlements with Hoyland in their name in the Barnsley Area – in the south of the Borough there is the market town of Hoyland in the Hoyland Nether district (Nether being Old Norse for "Lower"), Hoyland Nether also includes Hoyland Common, Upper Hoyland, et cetera.
 Hoylandswaine is located on the opposite side of the wide valley, to the west of Barnsley and at almost 1000 feet above sea level.
-Also further North is High Hoyland The word Hoyland is derived from Norse, and at its simplest means "farm on a hill".
-Despite there being countless farms on hills around Britain, the majority of the Hoylands are concentrated in Barnsley, there is an Høyland in Norway also.
+Also further North is High Hoyland.
+The word Hoyland is derived from Norse, the first element meaning "high" or "tall".
+The last element is land which means "land" or "district".
+The name is also seen in Norway: Høyland Municipality, Høyland Church, Høylandet Municipality.

 Education

 There are over 100 schools and colleges in the borough.
 State education is managed by Barnsley Local Education Authority.
 There are 14 state-run secondary schools and around 80 primary schools.
 There was an independent school, Hope House School.
 Post-16 education is provided at Barnsley College and the sixth form of Penistone Grammar School.
 An adult education college, Northern College, is located at Wentworth Castle in Stainborough.
-The University of Huddersfield has a campus in Barnsley town centre.